Anyone currently enrolled and participating in a National Junior College Athletic Association Esports (NJCAAE) tournament.

 2.10.1.
 Match Times

-All matches are set to be played at 6pm EDT on a specific day each week, unless otherwise rescheduled.
-Teams must be ready to play no later than 6:15pm EDT or be subject to a forfeit.
+All matches are set to be played at a set time on a specific day each week, unless otherwise rescheduled.
+Teams must be ready to play no later than 15 minutes after the start time or be subject to a forfeit.
 A team is considered to not ready if all players are not in the game lobby ready to play.

 During the playoffs (including National Championship), special rescheduling rules are in place.
 Without prior approval of NJCAAE administration: